AnswerDotAI/gpu.cpp/DEV.md

 `./test --web` cross-compiles the same public core and Embind API against Emdawnwebgpu, opens the result with `emrun`, and checks rejected invalid WGSL, context reuse, typed-array upload, dispatch, and readback in Chrome.
-The release build uses Closure, Wasm exceptions, and JSPI.
+The release build uses Wasm exceptions and JSPI.
 CI uses `./test --build-web` to compile the same artifacts without requiring a browser GPU; the complete story remains the local runtime contract.

 ## Architecture